POLLINATORS ARE IN DECLINE!

 In 2017, I expanded and monitored my home garden to attract and support more pollinators.
 My eyes and ears are filled with the flurry of activity.
 Want to know what I discovered?
 Some plantings were already working well.
 But there is always room for improvement and more things to learn in a garden, right?
-I’ve translated my process into a working journal to help you see deeper into your own garden and help our pollinators.
+I’ve translated my process into a workbook to help you see deeper into and finetune your own garden to help our pollinators.

-but sign up now to keep up with their progress and be notified when the journal is headed for sale.
+The book is looking for a publisher.
+Sign up now to keep up with its progress and be notified when the workbook is available.
 Drop me a note via the form under the Contact Me tab above, and I’ll put you on the notification list.